 The Paracast is broadcast weekly on GCN Radio, Boost Radio Network, and IRN Internet Radio Network!

 SUPPORT THE SHOW AND ENJOY A PREMIUM PARACAST EXPERIENCE!
 Welcome to The Paracast+, five years young!
-For a low subscription fee, you will receive access to an ad-free version of The Paracast, the exclusive After The Paracast podcast, featuring color commentary, exclusive interviews, the continuation of interviews that began on the main episode of The Paracast, plus show transcripts, a Paracast+ Video Channel, Classic Episodes and Special Features categories!
+For a low subscription fee, you can download the ad-free version of The Paracast and the exclusive After The Paracast podcast, featuring color commentary, exclusive interviews, the continuation of interviews that began on the main episode of The Paracast.
 We also offer lifetime memberships!
 FLASH!
 For a limited time, you can save up to 40% on your subscription.
 It's easier than ever to susbcribe!
 You can sign up right here!

 After The Paracast: Available exclusively to Paracast+ subscribers: Gene and Randall are rejoined by experiencer and empath Kevin Killen for an interview that began on the July 12, 2020 episode of The Paracast.
 Gene leads off the discussion by talking about some of the TV shows he recommends for folks who are spending most of their time at home during the coronavirus, focusing on police procedurals and mysteries, plus a mini-series that stars someone who might be an ideal candidate for the next James Bond.The author of “Ghosts and Me,” Kevin talks about more of the ghost encounters he has experienced or heard about over the years.
 You’ll hear about the possibly haunted car he once owned, along with phantom whistlers, phantom basketball players, and other unusual events that reportedly occurred at the rehabilitation center at which he works.